wilsonmar/mac-setup/README.md

 The tagline of this repo is "Automatically install and configure the dozens of programs that a developer needs to work offline as a developer of several stacks on a Mac."

-This script was created to help people cope with the large number of apps needed to be a "full stack" developer today.
+This script was created to help you cope with the large number of apps needed to be a "full stack" developer today.
 This installs several stacks with sample repositories:

    * MEAN (MongoDB, Express, Angular, NodeJs) with the MeanJs sample app
    * JAM (Jekyll, APIs, Markup) with a sample Github.io website
    * MAMP (Macintosh, Apache/Nginx, MySQL, PHP) for WordPress websites
+   * Elastic (ELK) stack (Elasticsearch, Logstash, Kibana, etc.)
-   * Python, etc.
+   * etc.

-Most tutorials on each of the above have you <strong>manually type</strong> or copy and paste commands, which can take hours, and be error-prone.
+Most tutorials on have you <strong>manually type</strong> or copy and paste commands (often with missing steps), which can take hours, and be error-prone.
+And don't get me started on webinars with demos that brags rather than teach.

+> This script cuts through all that b.s. by running on your Mac and displaying on your screen.

-You will benefit most if you configure a <strong>new</strong> laptop for yourself or for other developers joining your organization.
+You will benefit most from this if you configure a <strong>new</strong> laptop for yourself or for other developers joining your organization.
 You'll skip wasted days installing everything one at a time (and doing it differently than colleagues).
 This repo brings DevSecOps-style <strong>"immutable architecture"</strong> to MacOS laptops.
 Immutability means replacing the whole machine instance instead of upgrading or repairing faulty components.

 But this script helps with updates too.
 You can, but don't have to, start from scratch.